NekomimiOwO/AinoCompanion/README.md

 - Automatic owner switching in multiplayer.
 - Manual owner switching by the current owner.
 - Chat commands to call, send away, jump, play dead, and change size.
-- Petting system with animation, sound, and heart particles.
+- Petting system with animation, sound, and heart particles(heart particles not working properly yet).
 - Can be grabbed, carried, and thrown by players.
 - Falling physics and recovery after being released or hit.
-- No physical collision with players, preventing unwanted blocking and pushing.
+- No physical collision with players, preventing unwanted blocking and pushing(clients still have some collision, working on a fix...).
 - NavMesh movement, automatic jumps when stuck, and an emergency safety teleport.
-- Accepts light objects held by players.
+- Accepts light(or heavy if changed in the configs) objects held by players.
-- Carries accepted items to the cart/delivery objective when a valid target is available.
+- Carries accepted items to the cart/delivery objective when a valid target is available, if two carts or more are present in the match she chooses the nearest, if no carts are present she will go to the actual active extractor.
-- Can carry players in a downed/tumble state.
+- Can carry players in a tumble state.
 - Movement, idle, falling, stunned, jumping, and petting animations.
 - Audio feedback for commands and interactions.
 - Synchronization for players who join an ongoing session(when level changes).